techqueria/website/resources.md

 **Slack**

-In the community we provide different resources to help our members advance their carrers, whether it is to find a new job, negotiate, practice for interviews or find new employees.
+In the community we provide different resources to help our members advance their careers, whether it is to find a new job, negotiate, practice for interviews or find new employees.

 Join our slack team, requesting an invite to your email [latinosin.tech](http://latinosin.tech),